Girardville, Pennsylvania: Notable people

-The Amelia Rules! series is currently published by Simon & Schuster.

 Joseph, Charles and Albert Drulis were born and raised in Girardville and all three went on to star in football at Temple University.
 Charles and Albert went on to play in the NFL.
 All 3 brothers have been inducted into the Pennsylvania sports hall of fame.
 Chuck Drulis was an all-pro lineman for the Chicago Bears and went on to coach in the NFL after his playing career.
 Chuck Drulis is credited with introducing the "safety blitz" into the league while the defensive coordinator with the St. Louis Cardinals.
 Chuck's wife, Dsle Drulis, was the artist selected to design all of the art for the Pro Football Hall of Fame in Canton, Ohio.
 She used her husband and sons Chuck Jr. and Kerry as the models for the sculptures over the main entry to the facility.

-Bob Simononis, born and raised in Girardville, was a star pitcher for the Girardville High School Blue Aces.
-Bob was named the Most Outstanding Player in the Third Annual Legion Pennsylvania East-West All-Star Game of 1949, and went on to be drafted by the Detroit Tigers of MLB.
-His baseball career was written about in Connie Mack's book, My 66 Years in the Big Leagues.
-Charles Fullis was another famous baseball player from Girardville.

-Actress Mary Boland, born in Girardville, appeared in many films during the first half of the 20th century, including such popular ones as The Women, Ruggles of Red Gap and Pride and Prejudice.
+Actress Mary Boland, born in Girardville, appeared in many films during the first half of the 20th century including such popular ones as The Women, Ruggles of Red Gap and Pride and Prejudice.